Investing in women. Advancing opportunities.

 What is amfori doing?

-In India, we signed an agreement with the Confederation of Indian Industry (CII) to initiate a one-year project to reduce workplace violence.
-The project will focus on improving workers’ and supervisors’ awareness of labour rights and grievance mechanisms, with a focus on sexual harassment.
-The project also envisages general awareness raising activities on legislative requirements as stipulated by the ‘Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act (2013) and the ‘Maternity Benefit (Amendment) Act (2017)’.
+Together with the Confederation of Indian Industry (CII), amfori initiated a one-year project to reduce workplace violence.
+The project focused on improving workers’ and supervisors’ awareness of labour rights and grievance mechanisms, with a focus on sexual harassment.

-In China, we have partnered with International Organization for Migration (IOM) to conduct a research project in order to understand the situation and needs of female migrant workers.
+In China, we partnered with International Organization for Migration (IOM) to conduct a research project to understand the situation and needs of female migrant workers.
 Internal female migrant workers in China face a range of vulnerabilities and challenges, from human trafficking to labour exploitation.
-The challenges also encompass limited or lack of access to parental leave and child care, medical and health services and occupational health and safety, legal assistance and work-life balance.
+The challenges also encompass limited or lack of access to parental leave and childcare, medical and health services and occupational health and safety, legal assistance and work-life balance.

 The Women’s Empowerment Programme aligns with SDG 5 to ‘achieve gender equality and empower all women and girls’ and SGG 8 to ‘promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.’